 All the tools, materials and equipment are provided.
 After classes, instructors will be available to assist everyone in creating at least four effective fly patterns to take home.
 Camper tied or from our store room, we’ll insure that every camper always has a full fly box.

 Learn about your quarry from professionals.
 Is that trout a female or a male?
 What’s a lateral line?
 Why are fish slimy?
-How do fish see?
-And then get messy while dissecting a few fish and learn more some fishy facts.
+And then get messy while dissecting a few fish and learn more fishy facts.

 Guaranteed no Latin names, just plain English.
-You’ll be discovering what fish eat.
-You know -fish food !
-Nothing fancy ‘just the facts man’.
+You’ll be discovering what fish eat, you know – fish food.
 You’ll discover where and how bugs live, then catch some in the creeks and lake.
-Then use this hands on knowledge and some help in the tying room, to tie matching flies.
-Or at least something close.
-Fear not, we have plenty of pre-made flies if needed.
+Use that hands on knowledge and some help in the tying room, to tie matching flies, or at least something close.
+Fear not, we have plenty of pre-made flies, if needed.

 You’ll learn the basic connection knots needed to set up your fly gear from attaching line to the reel all the way to tying on a fly.
-Maybe you will discover a few extra knots like the super easy double-uni knot or a Dropper knot.
+Maybe you will discover a few extra knots like the super easy Double-Uni knot or the Dropper knot.
 There will be camp time to work on getting these twisty things mastered.
-But to help you enjoy your fishing time on the water, you’ll get a pack of “Knot Tying Reference Cards” to keep in your fishing pack.
-These cards will help you remember how to tie that perfect knot.
+But to help you enjoy your fishing time on the water, everyone gets a pack of “Knot Tying Reference Cards” to keep in your sling pack.
+It’ll help you remember how to tie that perfect knot, post academy.

-When you can cast and tie flies you’ll eventually ask – WHAT FLY DO I TIE ON ?
-You’ll learn.
+After you learn how to cast and tie flies you’ll eventually ask – WHAT FLY DO I TIE ON ?
+Join us and discover.

-We’ll talk about what clothing you should you wear to camouflage yourself?
+We’ll talk about what clothing you should wear to camouflage yourself.
 How should you approach and wade in fishable waters?
-What’s the difference between an emerger and a pupa?
-Dead drift or swing?
-What size fly?
-What do fish see?
-Join us to find out.
+What’s the difference between an emerger and a pupa.
+How do I present my fly, dead drift or swing?
+What size, how deep or shallow?
+Can a trout see me on the shore?

-There are critters and veggies we don’t want in our waters.
+There are critters and plants we don’t want in our waters.
+What and where are they?
 Why are they a problem ?
 You can help fix it?

-You just saw a fish rise, but what stage of what insect are they eating?
-Where do I cast from and how do I retrieve my fly?
-Learn the answers to these questions.
+A fish just rose, but what stage / of what insect is it eating?
+From where do I cast and how do I present and retrieve my fly?
+Where are they?
+Learn the answers.

-A lake offers a very large area of water to fish.
+A lake offers a large area of water to fish.
 Where do I cast?
 How do I retrieve the fly?
 How deep?
-What bugs live there and where?
-When is this fish food available to fish?
-Fly camp will provide the answers.
+What food lives there and where does it grow?
+Where do the fish hang out?
+And why.
+Fly camp provide the answers.

 How can I be safe when wearing waders or floating on a lake?
 What is the correct type and fit for a Life Vest?